helper.py

 create_simsetup_csv(exp)

-Creates a CSV file containing simulation setup parameters.
-Args: exp (Experiment): Experiment object containing experiment specifications.
+Creates a CSV file containing the simulation setup parameters from the given experiment object.

 Source code in utility\helper.py